overture-stack/website/.dev/tech-debt.md

 ---

-`meta/config.js` carries three settings that resolve to nothing. `siteLogo: '/logos/logo-512x512.png'` points at a directory that does not exist (`static/` has `icons/`, not `logos/`). `siteRss: '/rss.xml'` and the entire `rssMetadata` block in `gatsby-config.js` describe a feed that no plugin generates, since there is no `gatsby-plugin-feed`. `siteFBAppID` is an empty string.
-fix: point `siteLogo` at the real `/icons/icon-512x512.png` (and check wherever it is consumed for social preview images), then delete `siteRss`, `rssMetadata`, and `siteFBAppID`, or add `gatsby-plugin-feed` if a feed is actually wanted.
-standalone: yes

----

 The site's canonical host and its configured host disagree. `meta/config.js` sets `siteUrl: 'https://overture.bio'`, but the apex domain 301-redirects every path to `www.overture.bio` (verified).
 Everything derived from `siteUrl`, including the sitemap's URLs and any canonical or Open Graph tag, therefore names a host that immediately redirects.
 fix: set `siteUrl` to `https://www.overture.bio` to match what Netlify actually serves, or change the Netlify domain configuration to make the apex canonical.
 One or the other, not both.
 standalone: yes

 ---

-Search engines cannot find the sitemap.
-There is no `robots.txt` at all (404), and `gatsby-plugin-sitemap` is configured with no `output` option, so it writes to its default `/sitemap/sitemap-index.xml` rather than the conventional `/sitemap-index.xml` (both verified against the live site: the default path serves, the conventional one 404s).
+There is still no `robots.txt` (404 on the live site), so nothing points crawlers at the sitemap.
+The sitemap itself now builds at the conventional `/sitemap-index.xml`, fixed in phase 2 by setting the plugin's `output` to `/`.
-fix: add a `robots.txt` naming the sitemap URL, and either set the plugin's `output` to `/` or keep the default and reference it from `robots.txt`.
-Fix the `siteUrl` entry above first, since the sitemap's URLs come from it.
+fix: add a `static/robots.txt` naming the sitemap URL.
+Fix the `siteUrl` entry above first, since the sitemap's URLs come from it and would otherwise advertise the redirecting apex host.
 standalone: no
-context: coupled to the `siteUrl` entry above; fixing the sitemap's discoverability while its URLs still name the redirecting host would only publish the wrong hostname more widely.
+context: coupled to the `siteUrl` entry above.

 ---